bitcoindevkit/bitcoindevkit.org/docs/foundation/become-a-member.md

 # Become a Member

-The Bitcoin Dev Kit Foundation is a non-profit organization dedicated to supporting the development of Bitcoin infrastructure.
-We offer corporate membership tiers: Platinum, Gold, and Silver.
-We also provide an Associate Membership tier for non-profit organizations.
+The BDK Foundation is a US non-profit organization with the mission to promote the common business interests of the Bitcoin software development industry.
+Our corporate membership tiers are: Platinum, Gold, and Silver.
+All businesses big or small who support the BDK Foundation's mission are welcome to join.

-**We do not currently provide memberships for individuals.**
+We also offer Associate Membership to non-profit organizations and educational institutions who would like to partner with us.

-Membership benefits include listing on the BDK Foundation members page and representation in the Foundation board of directors.
+Membership benefits include a listing on the BDK Foundation members page and varying levels of representation on the Foundation's board of directors.

 ## Membership Fee Information